DesarrollosTRE/laravel-authentication/README.md

 ### Parent and e-mail view

 The package comes with a plain white bootstrap parent view.
-Maybe that satisfies the needs for a backend application, but if you are not very much charmed by that, change it with the following line:
+Maybe that satisfies your needs, but if you are not very much charmed by that, change it with the following line:

 ```ini
 AUTH_PARENT_VIEW=<view-name>